ctg-tme/CX-Labs/docs/lab1_BuildYourOwnAIAgent.md

     <br>
     ![Profiles](../assets/DrJames_KB.gif)

-???
-Note "Create your own KB"
+??? webex "Create your own KB"
     1. Navigate to your company's website and find the information you would like to include, e.g., FAQ, company policies, PDF with information about a product your company offers, etc.
     2. From the AI Agent Studio, select the notebook icon on the left navigation menu.
 This is where you will manage your Knowledge Bases.
     3. Click **Create Knowledge Base**, provide Knowledge base name as <span id="attendee-id">---</span>_AI_KB, then click **Create**.